Emerald ash borer in Minnesota

 - Some products are available to residents so they can treat ash themselves.

 - Larger ash trees are generally best treated by a professional arborist.

-- Measure the distance around the trunk at 4.5 ft. above the ground and divide it by three to get Diameter at Breast Height (DBH).
+- Measure the distance around the trunk at four and one half ft. above the ground and divide it by three to get Diameter at Breast Height (DBH).

 - Trees larger than 15 inches DBH should be treated by a professional.

 - Trees do not build up resistance because of the pesticide applications and need to be treated on a regular basis (every one to three years depending on the pesticide that is used).

 - For specific information on pesticides available for treating EAB, see Emerald Ash Borer: Homeowner Guide to Insecticide Selection, Use, and Environmental Protection.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.